kyma-project/istio/docs/user/tutorials/01-00-x-forwarded-for-header.md

     ```

 ### Verify the X-Forwarded-For and X-Envoy-External-Address header
-1. Get you public IP address, for example by using the following command:
+1. Get your public IP address.
     ```bash
     curl -s https://api.ipify.org
     ```

-2. Send a request to the HttpBin workload using the following command:
+2. Send a request to the HttpBin workload.
     ```bash
     curl -s "https://httpbin.$DOMAIN_TO_EXPOSE_WORKLOADS/get?show_env=true"
     ```
-3. Verify that the response contains the `X-Forwarded-For` and `X-Envoy-External-Address` header with your public IP address, for example:
+3. Verify that the response contains the **X-Forwarded-For** and **X-Envoy-External-Address** headers with your public IP address, for example:
     ```json
     {
       "args": {